Summer Voice Institute - Part II

 Location: Ryan Center for the Musical Arts

-The Naked Voice For Singers And Teachers - Part II
+The Naked Voice For Teachers - Part II

 This three-day workshop, taught by W. Stephen Smith, is open only to teachers who have participated previously in The Naked Voice Institute for Teachers and Singers.
 The purpose is to further develop the pedagogical principles outlined in W. Stephen Smith’s book, The Naked Voice: A Wholistic Approach to Singing (Oxford University Press, 2007), particularly focusing on the final four Inventions.